 MarcieMom learnt online that wet wrapping is a method used to keep moisturizer/emollient on the child’s skin, particularly for children who has severe eczema and requires their skin to be kept hydrated.
-MarcieMom started looking for easy to use wet wrapping in Singapore and found that Tubifast Garments, a product of Mölnlycke Health Care Limited, is available in Mount Elizabeth Hospital.
+MarcieMom started looking for easy to use wet wrapping in Singapore and found that Tubifast Garments, a product of Mölnlycke Health Care Limited, is available in Mount Elizabeth Hospital (Update 2019: The common Tubifast bandage sizes are also available at Guardian pharmacy).
 As some parents are new to Tubifast, MarcieMom contacted Mölnlycke Health Care to find out more about their products and how to use them.

-Marcie Mom: It is written on your website to first apply Epaderm (an emoillent brand under Mölnlycke), followed by wearing Tubifast Garment/bandage.
-Does a certain type of emoillent go better with Tubifast?
+Marcie Mom: It is written on your website to first apply Epaderm (an emollient brand under Mölnlycke), followed by wearing Tubifast Garment/bandage.
+Does a certain type of emollient go better with Tubifast?
 And is there a preference for lotion or cream when using with Tubifast?

 Mölnlycke Health Care: No. Any type of emollient that is meant for ezema can be used with tubifast.